-- 1. Aura or any entity that may own or operate the facility in the future (the "future owner-operator") decides to retire the Solar Facility; - 2.
-Commercial operation of the Solar Facility has not commenced within eighteen (18) months of the project's construction completion; or - 3.
-The Solar Facility ceases to be operational for more than twelve (12) months outside of routine repairs or causes beyond the reasonable control of Aura or the future owner operator.
+- 1. Aura or any entity that may own or operate the facility in the future (the "futureowner-operator") decides to retire the Solar Facility; - Commercial operation of the Solar Facility has not commenced within eighteen (18) months of the project's construction completion; - 3.
+The Solar Facility ceases to be operational for more than twelve (12) months outside of routine repairs or causes beyond the reasonable control of Aura or thefuture owner operator; or - 4.
+The Town of Canandaigua decides to revoke the Special Use Permit granted to Aura.

 Aura will provide a financial guarantee to the Town of Canandaigua prior to undertaking construction in the form of a surety bond to guarantee that money is available to perform the Solar Facility decommissioning.
 Although Aura intends to perform the decommissioning, unforeseen circumstances such Aura selling the project to another entity or Aura going out of business are possible.
-The surety bond will be renewed annually and will remain available to any party performing the decommissioning, such as a municipality or a landowner.
+The surety bondwill be renewed annually and will remain availableto any party performing the decommissioning, such as a municipality or a landowner.

 At the time of decommissioning, the installed components will be removed, reused, disposed of, and recycled, where possible.
-The Facility Site will be restored to a state similar to its preconstruction condition, as further described in the Site Restoration sub-section below.
+The Facility Site will be restored to a state similarto its pre-construction condition, as further described in the Site Restoration subsection below.
 All removal of equipment will be done in accordance with any applicable regulations and manufacturer recommendations.

-All applicable permits will be acquired, and compliance with the State Environmental Quality Review (SEQR) requirements will be achieved.
+All applicable permits will be acquired, and compliance with the State EnvironmentalQuality Review (SEQR) requirements will be achieved.

-In the unlikely scenario that Aura or the future owner-operator cannot execute the decommissioning, the Town of Canandaigua may commence the decommissioning through the surety bond established to cover the expenses.
+In the unlikely scenario that Aura or the future owner-operator cannot execute the decommissioning within 18 months, the Town of Canandaigua may commence the decommissioning through the surety bond established to cover the expenses, in addition to any other remedies available to the Town, including placing liens on the property.

-3.1 Equipment Dismantling and Removal
+1. Equipment Dismantling and Removal

-Generally, the sequence of decommissioning of the Solar Facility proceeds in the reverse order of the installation.
+Generally, the sequence of decommissioning of the Solar Facility proceeds in the reverse order of theinstallation.

-- 1 The Solar Facility shall be disconnected from the utility power grid. - 2 PV modules shall be disconnected, collected, and disposed at an approved solar module recycler or reused / resold on the market.
-Although the PV modules will not be cutting edge technology at the time of decommissioning, they are estimated to still produce 80% of the original electricity output at year 25 and add value for many years. - 3 All aboveground electrical interconnection and distribution cables and poles shall be removed and disposed off-site at an approved facility.
+- 1. Notification to stakeholders, the Town of Canandaigua, NYSDEC, US ACOE, and any other authority having jurisdiction. - 2.
+The Solar Facility shall be disconnected from the utility power grid. - 3.
+Obtain all required permits and approvals, including preparation of a SWPPP. - 4.
+PV modules shall be disconnected, collected, and disposed at an approved solar module recycler or reused / resold on the market.
+Although the PV modules will not be cutting edge technology at the time of decommissioning, they are estimated to still produce 80% of the original electricity output at year 25 and add value for many years. - 5.
+Locate and mark areas requiring protection or special care, such as wetlands. - 6.
+Install temporary erosion and sediment controls. - 7.
+All above ground electrical interconnection and distribution cables and poles shall be removed and disposed off-site at an approved facility.